debyee/SRNDNA-ModelingWorkshop-2024/Tutorials/RL/RL Colab Link.md

 Click the link below to open a Colab notebook.
-Select "Add to drive" to make a copy and save your changes.
+Select "Copy to drive" to make a copy and save your changes.

 [RL Tutorial](https://colab.research.google.com/drive/1YO3AXl17ega10QJJpcOfkg2n6tMvKmqt)